Mariam-uz-Zamani: Conflict with the Portuguese

-When it became clear that the Portuguese had no intention of returning the Queen Mother's ship, Jahangir sent Muqarrab Khan, his governor, to stop all shipping activities at Surat, the major Indian fort for seagoing trade and to lay siege to the Portuguese town of Daman.
-The Jesuit church in Agra, which had been built under Akbar, was closed, and all allowances to Portuguese priests in Mughal India were suspended.
+After it became clear that the Portuguese would not return Mariam-uz-Zamani's ship, Jahangir ordered Muqarrab Khan, the governor of Surat, to halt maritime trade at the empire's principal port and lay siege to the Portuguese settlement of Daman.
+He also ordered the closure of the Jesuit church at Agra, which had been established during Akbar's reign, and suspended the allowances granted to Portuguese priests in the Mughal Empire.